Gavin-McCorry/Data-332/Counting_Cars_IRL_App/README.md

 # IRL Cars Analysis

 ## About 📰
-Radar speed signs track the speed that drivers are going to encourage safe driving practices, such as driving within the speed limit and keeping pedestrians safe.
+Radar speed signs track the speed which drivers are going to encourage safe driving practices, such as driving within the speed limit and keeping pedestrians safe.
 Many statitica; analysis of these signs have shown that drivers decrease their speeds wen radar speds are installed.
 Our goal in this project was to determine if these claims from the radar companies and other analysis of the technology are true.

 For this project we hand collected data about the speed of the cars, in Miles Per Hour, the time of day the car was observed, the weather conditions, temperature, and day of the week.